mwoodiwiss/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a framework for JS and it solves some of the problem of data management by rendering data into components and importing and exporting files

 - [ ] What does it mean to _think_ in react?

+React is similar but different in it's language so we need to be aware of exactly what syntax we use.

 - [ ] Describe state.

+State allows us to change the content of an element.

 - [ ] Describe props.

+Props allow us to pass objects into react components to return a react element

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effect are something that effects something else outside the scope of its function and to sync them we use the useEffect keyword.

 ## Project Set Up